Writtenbymcr/Writtenbymcr/README.md

   <p align="center">
 <br>
     <br>
 ★Hi, everyone!
 My name is Matthias Alexander, but you can call me Sasha!
-I might have TID, so please be patient with me.
+I might have DID, so please be patient with me.
     I’m also very sensitive about self-harm, so please don’t vent with me unless you’re my friend.
     <br>
     ★I’m usually very active; I like playing Roblox, LoL, and any other games you invite me to play.
 (Secretly, I’m a vampire.)</p>